Whimsy Stick

 Reliable management

 Threshold distance decreases progressively.
-Dogs can pass previously impossible trigger situations with redirect support using the flirt pole for reactive dogs method.
+Dogs can pass previously impossible trigger situations with redirect support.
+Maintenance becomes the focus.

 Real Dogs, Real Timelines

-These are dogs from my active caseload in Coaldale, Colorado — not exceptions, not ideal candidates.
-These results reflect consistent daily application of how to use a flirt pole to fix reactivity, not occasional sessions.
-Moreover, reactive dogs are rarely easy, and these timelines are honest.
-If you’re wondering whether how to use a flirt pole to fix reactivity will work for your specific dog, these cases represent the range of typical outcomes.
+These are dogs from my active caseload.
+Not exceptions, not ideal candidates.
+These results reflect consistent daily application of this protocol, not occasional sessions.
+Reactive dogs are rarely easy, and these timelines are honest.

 German Shepherd, 3 yrs